How to Reduce Business Cost in a Difficult Economic Situation?

 Shutting a company down is a natural component of the business cycle.
-There are many reasons behind business closures.
 These reasons range from a court order (compulsory winding-up) or the owner’s preference (voluntary winding-up).
-Here are the common reasons behind closing a local company in Singapore:

 - The company does not commence operations within a year of its incorporation.